fossabot/vikserver2/.github/ISSUE_TEMPLATE.md

 ## Feature request
 - Before any other thing
   - [ ] Ensure you have the latest commit: `git pull`
-- Wich type of feature is it
+- Which type of feature is it
   - [ ] Security
   - [ ] Style
   - [ ] Speedup